Opal Lawrence Historical Park

 The Opal Lawrence Historical Park is listed on the National Register of Historic Places, is a Recorded Texas Historical Landmark, and recognized as a Century Family Farm by the Texas Department of Agriculture.

-- Reservations to visit Opal Lawrence Historical Park are encouraged as tour times are limited.
+- Reservations to visit Opal Lawrence Historical Park are encouraged but drop-in visits are welcome!

 On site, visitors can expect to: